The 30 Best Vampire Movies Of All Time

 "The Transfiguration" resembles a modern retelling of "Martin," but ends up being much more.
 It's a bleak tale of obsession, but also an interesting take on the vampire myth, especially how vampires are interpreted and portrayed in modern culture.

 Milo is a 14-year-old boy who believes that he is a vampire.
 He has killed before, and has constructed a journal full of rules that he believes that he, as a member of the undead, must follow.
-He befriends a girl, Sophie, which puts her in jeopardy: Milo's own rules prevent suicide, but he is increasingly drawn to the girl.
+He befriends a girl, Sophie, which puts her in jeopardy: Milo's own rules prevent taking one's own life, but he is increasingly drawn to the girl.
 This all takes place across a background of urban squalor and gang warfare, and it almost feels as though Milo's misguided belief is all that keeps him going; being a vampire is the protective ward that shields him from the world, and is the only way he can feel important.

 It's certainly the most realistic and grounded of any of the films here — Milo's misguided beliefs are never portrayed as being anything but – but is as worthy as any of the other entries on the list.
 Whether he has supernatural qualities or not, Milo is a vampire.
 "The Transfiguration" ends in tragedy, the only way the story realistically can, but there is redemption, of a sort.
 All in all, this is a hidden independent gem, and deserving of its position amongst the vampiric pantheon.